310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/epilogue.md

 And so, in order to do that, I headed over to the Student Council office…

 During that time, everyone else was also at the Student Council to register for clubs and units, and I got caught up in the big crowd.
+{% endbubble %}

+{% bubble Shinobu awkward %}
 The Student Council members seemed so busy dealing with everything…

 I am the type to simply hold my tongue and retreat at times like that.
+{% endbubble %}

+{% bubble Shinobu frown %}
 But I am tiny, and everyone around me was blocking my path, so I could not make a retreat…

 No one could even tell I was there.
 I was frozen in place, unable to say a word.
+{% endbubble %}

+{% bubble Shinobu v2 %}
-But then, you noticed me, and called out to me.
+However, you then noticed me, and called out to me.
 You were the only one to do such a thing.

 I am a pushover, so when people were cutting in line before me, I could not bring myself to say anything.